-31 March 2022 31 March 2023
+31 March 2023 31 March 2024

 £'000 £'000

-(9,056) Pensions Reserve 557
+557 Pensions Reserve 0

-(104) Accumulated Absences Account (115)
+(115) Accumulated Absences Account (309)

-(9,160) Total Unusable Reserves 442
+442 Total Unusable Reserves (309)

-Pensions Reserve
+15.1 Pensions Reserve

 The Pensions Reserve absorbs the timing differences arising from the different arrangements for accounting for post-employment benefits and for funding benefits in accordance with statutory provisions.
 The Joint Committee accounts for post-employment benefits in the Comprehensive Income and Expenditure Statement as the benefits are earned by employees accruing years of service, updating the liabilities recognised to reflect inflation, changing assumptions and investment returns on any resources set aside to meet the costs.
-However, statutory arrangements require benefits earned to be financed as the Joint Committee makes employer's contributions to pension funds or eventually pays any pensions for which it is directly responsible.
-The credit balance on the Pensions Reserve therefore shows a surplus in the benefits earned by past and current employees and the resources the Joint Committee has set aside to meet them.
-The statutory arrangements will ensure that funding will have been set aside by the time the benefits need to be paid.
+However, statutory arrangements require benefits earned to be financed as the Joint Committee makes employer's contributions to pension funds or eventually pays any pensions for which it is directly responsible, with funding requirements set aside by the time the benefits are to be paid.

-2021/22 £000 2022/23 £000 (12,373) Balance I April (9,056) 4,508 Re-measurements of the net pension defined benefit (liabilities) / assets (Note 22) 10,625 (2,006) Reversal of items relating to retirement benefits debited or credited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement (1,900) 815 Employer's pensions contributions and direct payments to pensioners payable in the year 888 (9,056) Balance 31 March 557
+2022/23 £000 2023/24 £000 (9,056) Balance I April 557 10,625 Re-measurements of the net defined benefit (liability) / asset (Note 22) (481) (1,900) Reversal of items relating to retirement benefits debited or credited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement (907) 888 Employer's pensions contributions and direct payments to pensioners payable in the year 831 557 Balance 31 March 0

-Accumulated Absences Account
+15.2 Accumulated Absences Account